 Disadvantages of Exercising at the Gym

 - Choice: Although gyms may have a wide range of equipment, it is pretty useless if the gym is overcrowded and your weight training program is interrupted by constant waiting for machines to become available for use

-- Gym rats: Every gym has them - People with poor hygiene in the changing rooms, hogging weight training equipment at busy times, constantly looking for conversation
+- Gym rats: Every gym has them - People with poor hygiene in the changing rooms, hogging weight training equipment at busy times, continually looking for conversation

-- Expense: If you take exercise seriously, then renewing a membership can be expensive and with the knowledge that basic weight training equipment is not too expensive, it might be worth investing in that instead
+- Expense: If you take exercise seriously, then renewing membership can be expensive, and with the knowledge that essential weight training equipment is not too expensive, it might be worth investing in that instead

 So how do you figure out what the best solution is for you?

-Go though these pros and cons and figure out what type of person you are, what your preferences are and where your priorities lie.
+Go through these pros and cons and figure out what type of person you are, your preferences, and where your priorities lie.

 - MACKENZIE, B. (2004) Home Gym or Gym Membership?
 [WWW] Available from: https://www.brianmac.co.uk/homeorgym.htm [Accessed